 2018 Training Workshops

 Agile Leadership: Begin by Asking Different Questions Saturday, February 24, 2018—see handouts & slides.

-Learn by Doing: Using Action Learning to Discover God’s Leading Saturday, June 2, 2018—register now.
+Learn by Doing: Using Action Learning to Discover God’s Leading Saturday, June 2, 2018—see handouts & slides.

 Sharing Our Learning: Intentional Reflection on Our Actions Saturday, September 29, 2018.